 Lutnick said that it was, in fact, that same young man, his son Kyle, whom he had been dropping off at his first day of kindergarten on the morning of 9/11, which was why Lutnick was not in 1 World Trade Center when the plane hit.
 All 658 of the firm’s employees in the building that day were killed, including his brother, Gary.

 Also among those who perished was Douglas Gardner, Cantor’s executive managing director and Lutnick’s best friend from college.
-Gary Lutnick and Gardner’s names are next to each other on the 9/11 Memorial, on the southeastern corner of the northern tower’s footprint.
+This writer, when he was just starting out as a reporter at the summer weekly Fire Island News, used to play with Gardner in the Fire Island Basketball Tournament; he had been thinking about him on this anniversary.
+Gary Lutnick’s and Gardner’s names are carved next to each other on the 9/11 Memorial, on the southeastern corner of the northern tower’s footprint.